KyleyHarris/dart-currency/README.md

-A Currency Library to replicate functionality of the ms-sql money type, and Delphi Currency type which is a numeric type accurate and rounded to 4dp.
+A Money Library to replicate functionality of the ms-sql money type, and Delphi Currency type which is a numeric type accurate and rounded to 4dp.
 All Equivalences are converted to Currency first before evaluation.
 All operations are done first, then converted.